-RESULTS: No statistically significant positive correlation was found between biofilm formation and average surface roughness in the whole samples.
+RESULTS: No statistically significant positive correlation was found between biofilm formation and average surface roughness in all groups.
 CAD-CAM PEEK has lower biofilm formation than pressed PEEK, despite the rougher surface.
-There was no statically significant difference between CAD-CAM PEEK and PMMA regarding biofilm formation.
+There was no statistically significant difference between CAD-CAM PEEK and PMMA regarding biofilm formation.